AndreaRibuoli/RPGFREE/README.md

 *   %char(DataISO)
 *   '.'

-A DATE type needs to be first converted into a character one: the **%char** BIF does the job for us assuming our goal is to adopt the format for the date specified in the  job settings.
+A DATE type needs to be first converted into a character one: the **%char** BIF does the job for us assuming our goal is to adopt the format for the date specified in the  job setting.

 We can programmatically force a specific date format, e.g. `%char(DataISO : *iso)`